tamrinotte/tamrinotte/README.md

-# Welcome to Tamrinotte's open source project hub 👋
+# Welcome to Tamrinotte's Open Source Project Hub 👋

 Please don't be shy to share what ever you have done.
 And, please follow the coding conventions.